How Mood Rings Work

 The top of the list is the warmest temperature, at violet, moving to the coolest temperature, at black.

 - Green – active

 How Long Do Mood Rings Last?

 It is best to take care of your mood ring by protecting the actual mood area.
-Therefore if you keep away from water and harsh chemicals this will keep your mood ring in good condition.
+Keep your mood ring away from water and harsh chemicals.
 Sterling Silver Mood Rings will last even longer as the metal is more durable.
-You can learn how to protect your mood ring by visiting our blog page Caring for Mood Rings
+You can learn how to protect your mood ring by visiting our caring for mood rings page.